Programs and Services » Title I Schools

 The Newberg School District is committed to providing quality instruction for all students and does so by employing the most qualified individuals to teach and support each student in the classroom.
 All teachers who teach in core academic subject areas are required to be Highly Qualified.

+A “Highly Qualified Teacher” is the term used for a teacher who demonstrates that he or she knows the subjects he or she is teaching, has a college degree, and is state-certified.
 Parents of children enrolled in a Title I School may request information concerning the professional qualifications of their child’s teacher(s) including the degrees held, certifications held, and whether the teacher is certified in the area he/she is teaching.
 A request for this information may be submitted to the school principal.

 Highly Qualified teachers are fully certified and/or licensed by the state; hold at least a bachelor's degree from a four-year institution; and demonstrate competence in each core academic subject area in which they teach.
 Oregon’s school report cards report Highly Qualified information about your school and district.